 I’m an artist and a have a bachelors degree in advertising and graphic designer.
 I love everything visual and I always have had a craving to create three-dimensionally.

 However, traditional woodworking projects, as satisfying as they can be, have never left me eager for more.
 Usually after a project, like building cabinets, I’m pretty much done.
 If ten years passes before I do another cabinet, I’m ok with that.

 When I turned my first bowl, the energy of seeing the shape form so effortlessly was captivating.
-I still catch myself thinking about the bowl I want to turn next while I’m turning a bowl.
+I still catch myself thinking about the bowl I want to turn next while I’m currently turning a bowl.

 When I’m away from home and haven’t turned for a few days, I crave getting back to my lathe.
-I dream about turning bowls.
+I actually dream about turning bowls.